 Contact information for a person who can answer questions regarding the breach on behalf of the organisation.

 In practice, the Alberta Commissioner typically requires notification of the affected individuals in the case of a security breach.

-Amendments to the Personal Information Protection and Electronic Documents Act (PIPEDA) (currently before Parliament) would create mandatory data breach reporting at the federal level.
-If adopted, the proposed legislation will require organisations to report breaches of their security safeguards to the federal Privacy Commissioner where the breach presents a real risk of significant harm to an individual.
+Amendments to the Personal Information Protection and Electronic Documents Act (PIPEDA) (that will come into force on a date yet to be proclaimed) will create mandatory data breach reporting at the federal level.
+These amendments will require organisations to report breaches of their security safeguards to the federal Privacy Commissioner where the breach presents a real risk of significant harm to an individual.
 In determining whether there is a "real risk of significant harm", the organisation will be required to consider:

 The sensitivity of the information involved.

 Any prescribed factors.